artefactual/atom-docs/user-manual/reports-printing/create-physical-storage-report.rst

 ==================================================

-Users can create a simple :term:`physical storage` report that can be used to create box labels for your physical storage, via the Reports module.
+Users can create a simple :term:`physical storage` report that can be used to create box labels for your physical storage, via the Reports module associated with an :term:`archival description`.
 The report includes columns for the following:

 * :term:`Reference code`
 * Physical object name (i.e. container name)